19hours/sg-statutes/Acts/Parliamentary Elections Act.md

 (a) by word, message, writing or in any other manner endeavour to persuade any person to give or dissuade any person from giving his vote at an election; or

+[10/2010 wef 01/07/2010]

 (b) visit an elector at his home or place of work for any purpose in connection with an election.

+[10/2010 wef 01/07/2010]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000 or to imprisonment for a term not exceeding 12 months.

+[10/2010 wef 01/07/2010]

-(3) Notwithstanding the provisions of the Criminal Procedure Code relating to the powers of search of any police officer, if any police officer has reasonable cause to believe that an offence is being committed under subsection (1), the police officer, by virtue of his office, shall be empowered to enter and search any premises or place for the purpose of ascertaining whether such an offence is being committed.
+(3) Notwithstanding the provisions of the Criminal Procedure Code (Cap.
+68) relating to the powers of search of any police officer, if any police officer has reasonable cause to believe that an offence is being committed under subsection (1), the police officer, by virtue of his office, shall be empowered to enter and search any premises or place for the purpose of ascertaining whether such an offence is being committed.

 (4) Any police officer may arrest without warrant any person offending in his view against subsection (1) and take him as soon as practicable before a Magistrate’s Court to be dealt with according to law.

-(5) For the purposes of this section, any person who, on polling day, enters or is seen at more than 2 houses or places of work of electors in the same polling district other than his own home or place of work, shall, unless he proves the contrary, be presumed to have committed an offence under subsection (1)(a) and (b).
+(5) For the purposes of this section, any person who, on polling day , enters or is seen at more than 2 houses or places of work of electors in the same polling district other than his own home or place of work, shall, unless he proves the contrary, be presumed to have committed an offence under subsection (1)(a) and (b).

+[10/2010 wef 01/07/2010]

 ### Prohibition of dissuasion from voting